 “This book will be of interest to the general reader as also to students and academics on the fields of water resources, hydrology, environmental studies and public administration.
 It will also attract the attention of policy makers and the media.” - CAB Abstracts

 Water resources are an issue of ever increasing importance worldwide given rising populations and increasing environmental degradation.
-Water has also become a divisive issue, both within ...
+Water has also become a divisive issue, both within and between countries.

 Part I: Aspects of Federalism

 - Chapter 1: Water and the Constitution of India

 - Chapter 2: Inter-State Water Disputes Act 1956: Difficulties and Solutions

 - Chapter 4: The Story of the National Water Policy 1987

 - Chapter 5: The National Water Policy 2002